Pelk89/TF_Custom_Training_Callbacks/README.md

 ## Modify Reduce Learning Rate On Plateau

 Now that we have a detailed overview of the Reduce Learning Rate On Plateau algorithm, we can modify it for our needs.
 Moreover, we can implement the algorithm at the right position in our custom training and evaluation loop.
 In this tutorial, we will monitor the validation loss of our training model.
-First of all, we need to know that we cant use the internal arguments *self.model *as the model is an instance of keras.models.Model and a reference of the model being trained.
-So everything with *self.model* needs to be replaced and passed as an argument into the *__init__ *o*r on_epoch_end() *method.
+First of all, we need to know that we cant use the internal arguments *self.model* as the model is an instance of keras.models.Model and a reference of the model being trained.
+So everything with *self.model* needs to be replaced and passed as an argument into the *\__init__* or *on_epoch_end()* method.
 The changes are marked as

     ## Custom modification: "Reason for Modification"

-If we want to reduce the learning rate exponentially we need to add an argument to *__init__ *method and also modify the method *on_epoch_end().*
+If we want to reduce the learning rate exponentially we need to add an argument to *\__init__* method and also modify the method *on_epoch_end()*.

-### Modfiy __init__
+### Modfiy \_\_init\_\_

-Because we measure the validation loss of our neural network we can remove the *monitor *argument.
+Because we measure the validation loss of our neural network we can remove the *monitor* argument.
 Next, we want to set a boolean to set control whether we want to reduce the learning rate exponentially with *reduce_exp* and set its default value to *false*.
 Likewise, we need to pass the optimizer to the method.

 ```python
 # Original Callback found in tf.keras.callbacks.Callback